-Gunn Museum Honored with Important State Award for WWI Exhibit 2014
+Gunn Museum Honored with Important State Award for WWI Exhibit in 2015

 The Gunn Museum was presented the prestigious Bruce Fraser Award for its 2014 exhibit, “Over There: Washington and the Great War,” by the Association for the Study of Connecticut History (ASCH) at their annual conference.
 Peter Hinks, ASCH Award Committee Chair, praised the Gunn Museum for “their outstanding public history exhibition which recounted with depth and drama the significant place Washington, a little town in Connecticut, occupied in the world’s Great War; and was created with a minimal budget and remarkably resourceful curating and community collaboration.”

-Gunn Museum Presented with Award of Merit for WWI Exhibit 2014
+Gunn Museum Presented with Two Awards of Merit for WWI Exhibit

-The Gunn Memorial Museum was presented with an Award of Merit by the Order of the First World War in 2014 and another by the Connecticut League of History Organizations in 2016 for its commemoration of the centennial of World War One in 2014.
-The Gunn Museum’s exhibit, Over There: Washington and the Great War.
+The Gunn Museum was presented with an Award of Merit by the Order of the First World War in 2014 and another by the Connecticut League of History Organizations in 2016 for its commemoration of the centennial of World War One in 2014 with the exhibit Over There: Washington and the Great War.

-Gunn Museum Recognized with Two Awards for Swedish Immigrant Exhibit 2013
+Gunn Museum Recognized with Two Awards for Swedish Immigrant Exhibit in 2014

-The Gunn Memorial Museum was recently recognized for their exhibit and program series, Coming to America: Washington’s Swedish Immigrants.
-This innovative work was created 2013 to commemorate the 125th anniversary of the Swedish Salem Covenant Church in Washington Depot and garnered two awards: an Award of Merit from the Connecticut League of History Organizations; and a Leadership in History Award from the American Association for State and Local History at the Annual Conference in St. Paul, Minnesota on September 19, 2014.
+The Gunn Museum was recognized for the exhibit and program series, Coming to America: Washington’s Swedish Immigrants.
+This innovative work was created in 2013 to commemorate the 125th anniversary of the Swedish Salem Covenant Church in Washington Depot and garnered two awards: an Award of Merit from the Connecticut League of History Organizations; and a Leadership in History Award from the American Association for State and Local History at the Annual Conference in St. Paul, Minnesota on September 19, 2014.

 Gunn Museum Wins Three Prestigious Awards for 2011 Civil War Exhibit